 Creating a Mold:

-I use Sharpie to draw a line around the form, then cut aluminum flashing into an appropriate size and form a wall around the line.
+I use Sharpie to draw a line around the form, then cut aluminum flashing into an appropriate size and form a wall shape.
 Use duct tape or packing tape to secure the flashing to itself.
-The flashing can be formed to create a precise shape in order to maximize the silicone.
+The flashing can be formed to create a precise shape in order to maximize the silicone and reused for more molds.
 I attach the wall to the plate with hot glue.
-You can also use a cup or container to create the mold, or clay slabs to build the walls.
-I test the flashing with water before pouring the silicone to make sure there are no leaks.

 Use an X-acto knife to cut the mold into two sections.
 This requires careful measuring and can be tricky.
 You can also make the mold in two parts, but that can also be difficult with small forms.
 I press clay into the hollows of the mold and let it firm up.
-I then remove the halves and put them together with typical hand building techniques.
 Make sure to press the deeper sections of the mold first with smaller pieces of clay, then add a larger piece of clay over the top.
 The clay will merge with pressure and you can clean up the form after de-molding.
-I always hollow out my forms as much as possible to keep them light.
-The pieces will shrink with firing.

-- Use Monster Clay for detailed forms
+- Use Monster Clay (med) for detailed forms

-- A crock pot full of water works well to soften clay and chop the block into usable pieces
+- A crock pot of water works well to soften clay and chop the block into usable pieces

 - Tools: Needle, small loop, stylus, clay pusher